Jodie Foster's back, 'Barbie' brings novel numbers and other Oscar nomination facts and figures - Sentinel Colorado

 “The Zone of Interest” and “Anatomy of a Fall,” each nominated for five Oscars, are the first two films primarily in non-English languages to be nominated for best picture in the same year.

 “Barbie” is the first film since “La La Land” in 2017 to have two nominees for best original song: “I’m Just Ken” and “What Was I Made For?”
-Four films in the past have had three songs nominated: “Enchanted,” “Dreamgirls,” “Beauty and the Beast” and “The Lion King.”
-None of them won, and a rule installed in 2008 now allows for only two per movie.
+Four films in the past have had three songs nominated: “Enchanted,” “Dreamgirls,” “Beauty and the Beast” and “The Lion King,” but a rule installed in 2008 now allows for only two per movie.

 And speaking of best original song, no running of the recent Oscar numbers would be complete without a nod to Diane Warren.
 She got her 15th nomination, and seventh straight nod, for best original song this year for writing “The Fire Inside” from “Flamin’ Hot.”
 She has yet to win the award (though she got an honorary Oscar in 2022), and with her songs coming from increasingly outside-the-Oscar-box movies, she’s unlikely to break through this year.

-Note: This story has been corrected to remove a reference to none of the four films with three nominees winning best original song.